Technical Presenter FAQs

 How are abstracts reviewed and considered for event participation?

 Reviewers will score abstract submissions based on technical quality, importance/relevance to the field, originality, conciseness/style/clarity, and potential to be a good paper.
 All abstracts will be evaluated by qualified individuals from industry, academia, or government.
 AIAA encourages the broadest representation of reviewers appropriate for the event.
 Exceptions may be made for invited abstracts.
-Please note that this is a review of abstracts only and that final manuscripts are not reviewed.

 What are the next steps after abstract submission?